 No.12 OVER BED ENTERTAINMENT UNITS – I’m not sure how widely these entertainment units have been rolled out in NHS hospitals.
 If you are going in for elective surgery it’s worth ringing the hospital or checking their website to find out if they have them over each bed.

-The over-bed units should have their own headphones supplied but these are usually very flimsy i.e. not good at keeping sound out or missing.
-I’ve found using my own headphones a better bet.
+The over-bed units should have their own headphones supplied but these are usually very flimsy i.e. not good at keeping sound out or, quite often, missing.
+I’ve found using my own headphones a better option.

 No.13 LISTS – pen and paper – or you could use an app on your phone or tablet.
 I have always found it useful to write down any questions I want to ask the consultants on their ward rounds.
 I’ve tried keeping a list in my head but when you are confronted by the consultant and a gaggle of junior doctors, early in the morning, it’s easy for all thoughts to just disappear.